dapr/quickstarts/conversation/go/http/README.md

 This section shows how to run the application using the [multi-app run template files](https://docs.dapr.io/developing-applications/local-development/multi-app-dapr-run/multi-app-overview/) with `dapr run -f .`.

-This example uses the Default LLM Component provided by Dapr for testing purposes.
+This example uses the default LLM Component provided by Dapr which simply echoes the input provided, for testing purposes.
 Here are other [supported Conversation components](https://v1-15.docs.dapr.io/reference/components-reference/supported-conversation/).

 Open a new terminal window and run the multi app run template: